ronschaeffer/video_doorbell_voice_response/README.md

 There are many ways you can implement doorbell chimes.
 In past iterations, I've used Sonos speakers, Raspberry Pis with speakers attached and Google Home Minis.
 I'm finally happy with the current solution which is based on an ESP8266 Wemos D1 Mini paired with a DFPlayer Mini and connected to some amplified PC speakers, all running with ESPHome.
 I haven't included the details in this repository, but here's a pic.

-If you wanted to make something similar but self-contained, you could use a speaker similar to the one in the doorbell itself and put it together is pne housing.
+If you wanted to make something similar but self-contained, you could use a speaker similar to the one in the doorbell itself and put it together in one housing with doorbell electronics.

 ![Electrical](readme_media/doorbell_chime.jpg?raw=true)